-A student with junior standing (60 or more semester hours) at UMUC normally may not take any further credit at a junior college or community college.
-In exceptional circumstances, however, a student may obtain permission from the Director of Student Affairs to take lower-level required courses at a community college if the student has not previously earned 60 semester hours of credit from a community college.
+A student with junior standing (60 or more credits) at UMUC normally may not take any further credit at a junior college or community college.
+In exceptional circumstances, however, a student may obtain permission from the Director of Student Affairs to take lower-level required courses at a community college if the student has not previously earned 60 credits from a community college.

-Transfer of Vocational/ Technical Credit
+Transfer of Vocational/Technical Credit